 You can remain comfortable traveling to China and save money at the same time.

-I could spend hours talking about the different ways you can pinch a penny during your travels but instead I’ve compiled the Top 5 Tips to Travel China on a Budget for you here.
+I could spend hours talking about the different ways you can pinch a penny during your travels all over the world but instead I’ve decided to compile this list of 5 creative ways to travel China on a budget.

 Tip #1: Limit Your Time in the Big Cities

-Tip #2: Skip the Plane, Take a Train
+Tip #2: Skip the Plane, Take a China Train

 - Train tickets can be up to 75% cheaper than an airplane to the same destination.